-Complex regional pain syndromeCRPS; RSDS; Causalgia - RSD; Shoulder-hand syndrome; Reflex sympathetic dystrophy syndrome; Sudeck's atrophy
+Complex regional pain syndromeCRPS; RSDS; Causalgia - RSD; Shoulder-hand syndrome; Reflex sympathetic dystrophy syndrome; Sudeck atrophy; Pain - CRPS

 Complex regional pain syndrome (CRPS) is a chronic pain condition that can affect any area of the body, but often affects an arm or a leg.

-Doctors aren't sure what causes CRPS.
+Doctors are not sure what causes CRPS.
 In some cases, the sympathetic nervous system plays an important role in the pain.
 Another theory is that CRPS is caused by a triggering of the immune response, which leads to the inflammatory symptoms of redness, warmth, and swelling in the affected area.

 - CRPS 1 is a chronic nerve disorder that occurs most often in the arms or legs after a minor injury.